sourcegraph/handbook/content/marketing/index.md

   - [Adding screenshots and screen recordings (GIFs and videos)](adding_screenshots_screen_recording.md)
   - [Website style guide](website_style_guide.md)

+## Mission

+Influential developers discover, use, and love Sourcegraph.

+How we'll achieve this:

+- Focus on influential devs.
+Not all devs, enterprise devs, etc.
+- Tap networks of existing users.
+Many devs worked at companies where everyone uses Sourcegraph, then quit and joined a new company, and brought Sourcegraph in.
+- Drive product usage.
+Code search is a "must use it to believe it" kind of thing.
+Instead of becoming really good at communicating the theoretical value of code search, we want to build more ways for devs to just start using code search and to share it naturally.

 ## Goals

+### Near-term

-### Build the infrastructure so we can reach more devs
+#### Build the infrastructure so we can reach more devs

 Eventually we want to be publishing tons of compelling stuff for developers and other similar audiences.
 For now, we're building the infrastructure so we can do this well and track the results, and we'll publish a small number of very compelling things.